-Often people will turn to a life coach because they want to focus on their future and find that obstacles are getting in the way of them realizing and meeting their goals.
+Often people will turn to a consultant because they want to focus on their future and find that obstacles are getting in the way of them realizing and meeting their goals.
 Parents will hire a coach for their teens when the parents see that their child needs a positive mentor and wants to allow their teen to become their best.
 Parents will hire a life coach when they want to discover why the relationship with their child/children is not what they want and are willing to work on weekly goals to reach their desired outcome.

 Some Reasons Teens Turn to Coaching:

-Some Reasons Parents Turn to Coaching:
+Some Reasons Parents Turn to Consulting:

 In psychotherapy, the therapist is in charge and is considered the “mental health professional.”
 In coaching, the client is in charge.
 The coach works for the client, and the client determines the agenda.
 In psychotherapy, the function is to “fix what’s broken.”In coaching, the function is to develop strengths.
 In psychotherapy, the focus is on feelings and past events.
 In coaching, the focus is on actions and the future.
 In psychotherapy, the process explores the root of problems.
 In coaching, the process focuses on solving problems.
 In psychotherapy, the assumption is the client needs healing.
 In coaching, the assumption is the client is whole.
 Psychotherapists deal primarily with answering the question “Why do I….?”
 A coach asks the question, “Who are you?
 Where do you want to go? and What do you want your future to look like?”